Mtk-git01/wb_factfulness_01/README.md

-# Factfulness-inspired dashborad
+# Factfulness-inspired dashborad: Is World getting worse?

 A compact development-data portfolio project combining a reproducible public indicator pipeline with interactive dashboards built in **R Shiny** and
 **Python Streamlit**.

-This project is inspired by the [Factfulness](https://www.amazon.co.jp/Factfulness-Reasons-Things-Better-English-ebook/dp/B0769XK7D6) by Hans Rosling idea that public perceptions of the world can diverge from long-run development outcomes.
+This project is inspired by the [Factfulness](https://www.amazon.co.jp/Factfulness-Reasons-Things-Better-English-ebook/dp/B0769XK7D6) (Hans Rosling) idea that public perceptions of the world can diverge from long-run development outcomes.
+To bridge this gap, I integrated raw child mortality datasets from UN-IGME and implemented image detection-based data extraction to digitize and analyze information from visual sources.

 ## Live dashboards
 - **R Shiny app**: https://mtk01.shinyapps.io/wb_factfulness/